nathanbrasse/Elevator-Simulation/README.md

 - Elevators travel at a fixed speed of 1 minute per floor, inclusive of door operations and passenger transfers.

 ### Design Decisions
-Discrete event simulation's efficiency and scalability was useful for running multiple scenarios and allowed me to model elevator movement, passenger arrival, queuing and service times in a time-accurate and computationally efficient manner.
-It also made possible the ability to stress test the system using higher traffic volumes and lower elevator counts.
+Discrete event simulation was a good fit because it's both efficient and scalable.
+It enabled accurate modeling of elevator movement, passenger arrivals, queuing, and service times with minimal computational utility.
+This approach also made it possible to test various scenarios, including high traffic conditions and reduced elevator counts, to evaluate the system's performance under high stress situations.

 ### Known Limitations
 - Elevator times are constant, no "manual" override for a passenger inside the elevator